You’ve spotted it—lesions of tan or brown discoloration on the leaves of your favorite plant. But what is it?

 1. Remove Infected Plants from the Garden

 If you have anthracnose in your garden, you’ll want to remove infected plants from it.
-This means removing all infected leaves and stems from the plant and disposing of them away from your garden.
+This means removing all infected leaves and stems from the plants and disposing of them away from your garden.

 If the plant is beyond saving, it’s best to dig it up and discard it.
-This will reduce the chance of the fungus spreading to other, healthy plants nearby.
+This will reduce the chance of the fungus spreading to other healthy plants nearby.

 2. Neem Oil